ABOUT ICBCC

 PATIENT IMPACT STATEMENT AND RECOMMENDATIONS

-Protecting immunocompromised blood cancer patients during the COVID-19 pandemic
+Protecting immunocompromised blood cancer patients from COVID-19

 The statement is available for you to use and share!